Piquetero: Criticism and fragmentation

 The political right, speaking mainly through politicians and journalists, but resonating with many other Argentinians, overtly or covertly equates piqueteros with criminals.
 Violent incidents with piqueteros have ended up with people wounded, cars and houses damaged, etc. Even non-violent blockades are formally illegal, if they cause serious disruption.
 Occupation of state and private buildings, including supermarkets and casinos, followed by demands of money and food supplies, has also occurred in the recent past.
 People advocating the application of the law against blockades request that the government outlaw the protests and suppress them, using violent means if necessary.
 However, most pickets end without violence.
+Former President Mauricio Macri has even disparagingly called piqueteros as "orcs".

 Piqueteros themselves have become fragmented, as explained above.
 The movements supported by leftist parties, as well as the independent ones, criticize piquetero leaders, who have chosen to support the national Kirchner administration (which is viewed by them as a relatively progressive government).
 In turn, the left-wing piqueteros are portrayed by the others as representatives of an unproductive, non-constructive radical opposition, sometimes encouraging violent action.